ShradhaAnand17/admet-prediction-multitask-learning/README.md

   - RMSE (Root Mean Squared Error)
   - MAE (Mean Absolute Error)

-## 🌐 Demo
+## Web App (Colab-Based Deployment)
 An interactive Flask-based interface is included for real-time ADMET prediction.
+The web app is deployed using ngrok inside Google Colab
 - The app is served via a temporary public URL generated during runtime (Colab + tunneling)
+- The server runs only while the Colab notebook is active.
 - This allows quick testing without full deployment
-> Note: The link expires once the session ends.
+> Note: If the runtime disconnects or the cell stops, the app goes offline.
+The link expires once the session ends.

 ## Tech Stack
 - Python